alexchri/Katas.rochaix/README.txt

 		Makefile

 Notes:
-	-tests are formatted <input> <correct> in *.txt file -“test” will write “line #: <output>” for every incorrect to out.txt -if all tests pass, “test” will write “Pass!” to out.txt
+	-test command will take any .txt file, provided formatted correctly -tests are formatted <input> <correct> in *.txt file -“test” will write “line #: <output>” for every incorrect to out.txt -if all tests pass, “test” will write “Pass!” to out.txt